brauw09/CIS4400/Readme.md

    - **Business Intelligence (BI)**: We used Power BI tool to create the interactive dashboards/maps that are going to visualize the key metrics (avg/media prices, etc..) for both county and Zip code.

-### 4. Product Architecture
-- Provide an overview of the product's overall structure.
-- Include any major components and how they interact.

 ## D. Modeling

 ### 1. Dimensional Modeling
-- Explain the dimensional modeling
-- Example:
   - **Facts**: describe all the facts
   - **Dimension**: include all dimensions

-*Include any necessary images or diagrams to clarify the architecture.*
   - ![Dimensional Modeling Diagram](https://github.com/brauw09/CIS4400/blob/04e03df3817d17071362d5892b37bedca7bf61a5/docs/diagram/Final%20DB%20Schema.png)

 ## E. Methodology and Implementation